A High Resolution Urban and Rural Settlement Map of Africa Using Deep Learning and Satellite Imagery: Materials and methods

+The earth surface contains diverse landscapes, including objects at multiple scales such as forests, water bodies, urban areas, and agricultural regions.
+Additionally, it includes irregularly shaped objects like rivers, coastlines, and vegetation boundaries.
+Therefore, multi-scale feature extraction is essential for accurate segmentation.
+To address this complexity, we adopt the DeepLabV3 semantic segmentation architecture, which uses Atrous Spatial Pyramid Pooling (ASPP) to capture contextual information across multiple receptive fields and effectively delineate irregular settlement boundaries \cite{chen2017rethinking}.
+DeepLabV3’s dilated convolutions allow the model to capture long-range spatial dependencies more efficiently than traditional encoder-decoder networks such as U-Net or SegNet \cite{ronneberger2015u,badrinarayanan2017segnet}.
+For the backbone of our deep learning model, we employ ResNet-50 which offers a strong balance between representational depth and computational efficiency \cite{he2016deep}.
+This configuration is computationally feasible for deployment on high-performance systems (such as the National Academic Infrastructure for Supercomputing in Sweden, NAISS) and for large-area processing in GEE.

+Our methodological hypothesis is that combining a deep semantic segmentation model with multi-source satellite data (Landsat-8, VIIRS, ESRI LULC, GHS-SMOD) enables the production of high-resolution, spatially consistent urban-rural maps that outperform existing coarse-resolution datasets.
+To ensure a fully independent evaluation, model performance is assessed using the DHS dataset, which was not used in training.
+Accuracy was computed across 20 multiple imputations of DHS urban-rural labels, providing robust statistical estimates of classification performance.

+The model configuration employs DeepLabV3 as the classification core and bases its predictions on input data from each year.
+This setup allows the model to produce land cover estimates on a year-by-year basis.
+Specifically, the model is trained on satellite data from the year 2020, with labels sourced from the ESRI LULC (2020) dataset and GHS-SMOD (2020).
+The training setup is depicted in Figure~\ref{fig:flowchart}.
+The architecture follows a standard DeepLabV3 model, with ResNet-50 serving as its backbone.
+This configuration leverages the strengths of DeepLabV3 in capturing complex features at multiple scales and the robust feature extraction capabilities of ResNet-50.

-The loss function used to train the model is Cross-Entropy-Loss, commonly used for classification tasks, which measures the differences between two probability distributions.
+The loss function used to train the model is cross-entropy loss, which is commonly used for classification tasks and measures the differences between two probability distributions.
 It is applied to the model output on a pixel-level.
 For each pixel in the input image, a vector of logits is given as output by the model, which after application of softmax can be viewed as a probability distribution over all classes.
-The definition of the Cross-Entropy-Loss-function, as applied to each pixel is shown in equation \ref{eq:Loss}, where $y$ is a one-hot encoded vector of the target label, $\hat{y}$ the vector containing the class probabilities, $K=8$ being the number of classes, $k$ used as a vector index pointing towards the value for class $k$ and $k^*$ denoting the true class of the pixel.
-The loss value is averaged for the pixels in the minibatch.
+The definition of the cross-entropy loss function, as applied to each pixel is shown in Equation~\ref{eq:Loss}, where $y$ is a one-hot encoded vector of the target label, $\hat{y}$ the vector containing the class probabilities, $K=8$ is the number of classes, and $k$ is used as an index for the classes.
+The loss value is averaged over the pixels in the minibatch.